jaredhill4/pt-wordpress/README.md

 ### Interacting with Docker and Containers

 We have a number of `make` targets that allow us to interact with Docker and our containers more easily.
-They are listed and described briefly below.
+Most of the targets are simply aliases for more verbose `docker-compose` commands, but others are more particular to our preferred workflow.
+All targets are listed and described briefly below.

 #### High-Level `make` Targets